Foshan: Economy

+The Foshan Hi-Tech Development Zone, established in 1992, is a planned industrial area spanning 7.55 km² (2.92 sq mi).
+Its strategic location provides convenient access to major transportation networks, including proximity to the G325 national highway and Guangzhou Baiyun International Airport.
+The zone is a hub for several key industries, notably automobile assembly, biotechnology, and chemicals processing.

 Administration

-The prefecture-level city of Foshan administers five county-level divisions, all of which are districts.
-The five districts are Chancheng, Nanhai, Sanshui, Gaoming and Shunde.
+Foshan administers five county-level divisions, all of which are districts, including Chancheng, Nanhai, Sanshui, Gaoming and Shunde.

 These are further divided into 32 township-level divisions, including 11 subdistricts and 21 towns.

 Foshan is close to Guangzhou and considers its link with Guangzhou to be very important.
 As such, it is part of the Pearl River Delta and Guangdong-Hong Kong-Macau Greater Bay Area metropolis, centered on Guangzhou.

 Language

-A dialect from the Samyap branch of the Cantonese language is used by the city natives.
-Besides that, Mandarin is also used, mainly in business and education, although the city natives do not use much of it in their daily lives.
+Located in the Sanyi region, the local dialects are based on Cantonese and often used by the city natives, particularly among older generations.
+As the current national language, Mandarin is the lingua franca of government, business, and education—whereas the local dialects are used on informal occasions.

 Transportation

 In 2013 to 2014, Foshan planned to improve public transportation by putting forward six measures:

 FMetro

-The first line of FMetro opened in 2010, and another two lines are under construction and due to be completed in 2021 and 2022.
+The first line of FMetro opened in 2010, and another two lines are completed in 2021 and 2022.

 The existing line of FMetro network: